Elvir Baljić

-Elvir Baljić (born 8 July 1974) is a Bosnian professional football manager and former player.
+Elvir Baljić (born 8 July 1974) is a professional football manager and former player.

-As a player, Baljić's biggest success was winning the UEFA Champions League with Spanish giant Real Madrid in the 1999–2000 season.
+As a player, Baljić's biggest success was winning the UEFA Champions League with Spanish giant Real Madrid in the 1999–2000 season & 2001–02 season despite he played only 1 game in the first part of the season and then loaned out during winter transfer.
 Apart from the UEFA Champions League success, he also won the Turkish Süper Lig with Fenerbahçe in the 2000–01 season.

 After ending his playing career, Baljić became an assistant manager of Safet Sušić at the Bosnia and Herzegovina national team, with whom he qualified for the 2014 FIFA World Cup.
 Baljić briefly managed Turkish club Karabükspor in 2015.
 After Karabükspor, he was also an assistant of Sušić at Alanyaspor in 2017 and Akhisarspor in 2018.
 Baljić also managed Bosnian club Tuzla City.

 Club career

-Baljić transferred to Real Madrid in summmer 1999 under club president Lorenzo Sanz for €26 million Throughout the 1999–2000 season, he made eleven league appearances – with eight of them being substitute – scoring just one goal.
+Baljić transferred to Real Madrid in the summer of 1999 under club president Lorenzo Sanz for €26 million.
+Throughout the 1999–2000 season, he made eleven league appearances – with eight of them being substitute – scoring just one goal.

 In 2001–02 season, Baljić joined compatriots Elvir Bolić and Emir Granov to Rayo Vallecano.
 At times they formed a forward line consisting of him, Bolić, and Bolo along with a Basque who also had a similar name.
 However, the move did not do much to improve Baljić's standing at the Bernabéu as more injuries, poor form, and even disciplinary issues followed with only one league goal from 10 appearances.

 During the 2002 summer transfer window, Baljić's contract with Real Madrid was terminated and he returned to Turkey, this time to Galatasaray.
 Due to his substantial price tag and the subsequent high-profile failure at Madrid, his acquisition by Real features consistently and prominently on various "worst-ever signing" lists.